What you'll learn in this article:

 If you’re selling your home, it’s time to get familiar with the VA home loan — yes, even if you aren’t military yourself.
 Here’s why.
 Veterans or active duty military home buyers are likely to use the VA loan when purchasing a home.

-The VA helps those who are eligible purchase a home at a competitive interest rate, often without requiring a down payment or private mortgage insurance.
+For those of you unfamiliar with it, the Department of Veterans Affairs helps those who are eligible purchase a home at a competitive interest rate, often without requiring a down payment or private mortgage insurance.
 That means that they not only offer zero down payment loans, but also have lower credit requirements than alternative financing options.

-- Enter your zip code, and a pay grade.
+- Enter your zip code and a pay grade.
 Unless you live close to the Pentagon, you’ll be better served by estimating housing rates on low to mid-level pay grades, such as an O3 or E5.